 In fact, Cascade is so popular that, commercially at least, a beer may not be considered “to style” without it.
 These beers are now a staple for most microbreweries and brewpubs.

-The most important factor in brewing a great APA is the balance.
+The most important factor in brewing a great American pale ale is the balance.
 You have to find the right balance between the hop bitterness and the malty sweetness, and between the toasty or bready notes and the citrus and floral notes.
 Watch the IBUs in your beer so the bitterness is strong but not harsh.
 Use lots of fresh hops in the late additions, and find a nice neutral ale yeast to keep the beer from seeming too much like an English bitter.

-References: Information for this page was adapted from the 2008 and 2015 BJCP Style Guidelines, Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer, and the page entitled American Pale Ale in the Beer Information/Education section of beertown.org.
+References: Information for this page was adapted from the 2008 BJCP Style Guidelines, Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer, and the page entitled American Pale Ale in the Beer Information/Education section of beertown.org.